JayMphek18/student_survey_support_app/readme.md

 We welcome contributions and feedback!
 If you find issues or have suggestions for improvement, please create a new issue in the repository.

 Thank you for exploring the Student Survey and Support App repository!
-Feel free to reach out if you have any questions or need assistance.
+Feel free to reach out if you have any questions or need assistance on 2430323@students.wits.ac.za.

 *Happy coding!*